-- Advance the study and treatment of genetic syndromes related to autism (including, but not limited to, RTT, FXS, and TSC) and utilize the groundwork provided by investigations of these disorders to develop similar mechanism-based, genetically targeted pharmacology treatment trials for autism. - Explore innovate intervention modalities and combination therapies. - Development interventions to address challenges across the autism spectrum and across the lifespan - Investigate intervention response, including how girls and women on the autism spectrum respond differently to intervention approaches. - Determine the safety and efficacy of pharmacological interventions for common co-occurring conditions such as mental health conditions, ADHD, gastrointestinal disorders, and sleep disorders in autistic populations. - Develop biomarkers that can help inform decisions about the most appropriate interventions for particular individuals across the autism spectrum and provide objective, early assessments of response to intervention.
+- Advance the study and treatment of genetic syndromes related to autism (including, but not limited to, RTT, FXS, and TSC) and utilize the groundwork provided by investigations of these disorders to develop similar mechanism-based, genetically targeted pharmacology treatment trials for autism. - Explore innovate intervention modalities and combination therapies. - Development interventions to address challenges across the autism spectrum and across the lifespan

+- Develop improved interventions for self-injurious and other challenging behaviors. - Investigate intervention response, including how girls and women on the autism spectrum respond differently to intervention approaches. - Determine the safety and efficacy of pharmacological interventions for common co-occurring conditions such as mental health conditions, ADHD, gastrointestinal disorders, and sleep disorders in autistic populations. - Develop biomarkers that can help inform decisions about the most appropriate interventions for particular individuals across the autism spectrum and provide objective, early assessments of response to intervention.